-Epidemiologic studies of uranium miners (Tomasek et al, 1993; Darby et al, 1995; Mc Laughlin, 2012; Zablotska et al, 2014) have shown no overall association of cumulative radiation dose with leukemia mortality, although leukemia mortality risk was increased within 10 years of first exposure (Darby et al, 1995).
+Epidemiologic studies of uranium miners (Tomasek et al., 1993; Darby et al., 1995; Mc Laughlin, 2012; Zablotska et al., 2014) have shown no overall association of cumulative radiation dose with leukemia mortality, although leukemia mortality risk was increased within 10 years of first exposure (Darby et al., 1995).
 Studies of radium dial painters who experienced excess risks of osteosarcomas and cancers of the nasal sinuses, have found no clear evidence of excess risk of myeloid neoplasms (Boice, 2006), although in males occupationally exposed to radium, there is some evidence of an excess of leukemia, particularly of the same subtype(s) as seen in patients who received Thorotrast (Stebbings, 1998).

 Cancer risks have been evaluated in flight personnel.
-Excess risks of AML were described in Canadian airline pilots (Band et al, 1996) and in Danish cockpit crew flying more than 5,000 hours (Gundestrup and Storm, 1999), but pooled analysis of airline crew cohorts from 10 countries found no evidence of elevated myeloid leukemia risk (Hammer et al, 2014).
+Excess risks of AML were described in Canadian airline pilots (Band et al., 1996) and in Danish cockpit crew flying more than 5,000 hours (Gundestrup and Storm, 1999), but pooled analysis of airline crew cohorts from 10 countries found no evidence of elevated myeloid leukemia risk (Hammer et al., 2014).

 A critical question that is difficult to address in a single epidemiological study is the risk of non-CLL leukemia following low-dose, protracted radiation exposure.
 In a meta-analysis addressing this question, Daniels and Schubauer-Berigan modeled results from 10 studies that were cohort or nested case-control in design, reported quantitative estimates of exposure, were screened to reduce information overlap, and analyzed data using relative or excess relative risk per unit of radiation exposure (Daniels and Schubauer-Berigan, 2011).
 These investigators estimated an excess relative risk at 100 mGy of 0.19 (95% CI = 0.07-0.32) after adjusting for publication bias.
 They found no evidence of between-study variance.
 The excess relative risk estimate was in agreement with the non-CLL leukemia risk from the Life Span Study of the atomic bomb survivors.